Neelam1997Naik/ibm-developer-portugues/README.md

 # ibm-developer-portugues
-this irepo will be used by the Brazilian IBM Developers, in Portuguese language
+this repo will be used by the Brazilian IBM Developers, in Portuguese language